alanxoc3/concards/README.md

 - hash: the sha256 of a string, truncated to the first 120 bits and represented in base64.
 - bool: a y for yes or n for no.

-And there are a few more things I will define:
+And there are a few more definitions:

 - block: synonomous with a paragraph.
 - entry: synonomous with a line in a block.